Allergies Reduce Productivity

-Second only to the common cold as a source of missed work days, workers with allergies lose an average of one hour per week yearly and up to 32 hours a week in peak allergy season.
+Second, only to the common cold as a source of missed work days, workers with allergies lose an average of one hour per week yearly and up to 32 hours a week in peak allergy season.
 In “Managing Your Allergies at Work,” Regina Wheeler reports that an “estimated reduced productivity due to allergies costs U.S. companies more than $250 million a year.”

 5 Tips for Allergy Relief at Work

 - Find the root cause.
 The best way to find the source of allergies is to see an allergist.
-His expertise partnered with an individual’s investigative work provides the best approach for determining the source of allergies.
-Keep in mind that while allergens may in fact be the culprit, irritants like chemicals, latex, and fragrances may also be the cause and have similar symptoms.
+His expertise, partnered with an individual’s investigative work, provides the best approach for determining the source of allergies.
+Keep in mind that while allergens may, in fact, be the culprit, irritants like chemicals, latex, and fragrances may also be the cause and have similar symptoms.

 - Communicate.
 Tell employers about allergy problems.
 In many cases, they’ll partner in finding solutions.
-For example, employers may ask the cleaning crew to change products used, or they may turn on the air conditioning during peak allergy season.
+For example, employers may ask the cleaning crew to change the products used, or they may turn on the air conditioning during peak allergy season.
 In addition, talk to coworkers about allergies and irritants.
-They may not realize that they bring pet dander from home to the workplace or that their open window or scented candle causes problems for a coworker.
+For example, they may not realize that they bring pet dander from home to the workplace or that their open window or scented candle causes problems for a coworker.
 When informed, most coworkers will likely do their best to help eliminate or at least reduce the problem.